Animal Bites

 -

-Teach your children not to approach any unfamiliar animals.
+Teach kids to avoid unfamiliar animals.

 -